Antrel Rolle: 2009

 On February 9, 2009, head coach Ken Whisenhunt fired defensive coordinator Clancy Pendergast after he was the Cardinals' defensive coordinator for the last six seasons.
 Their new defensive coordinator, Bill Davis, retained Rolle and Adrian Wilson as the starting safety tandem to start the 2009 regular season.

 He started in the Arizona Cardinals' season-opener against the San Francisco 49ers and recorded one tackle and a strip/sack in their 20–16 loss.
 His forced fumble on quarterback Shaun Hill was recovered by linebacker Bertrand Berry and marked the first sack of his career.
 On October 25, 2009, he collected eight combined tackles, deflected a pass, and made an interception off a pass by Eli Manning during a 24–17 win at the New York Giants.
 In Week 10, he collected a season-high nine solo tackles, made two pass deflections, and an interception in the Cardinals' 31–20 victory against the Seattle Seahawks.
 On December 29, 2009, Rolle was voted to play in the 2010 Pro Bowl to mark the first Pro Bowl selection of his career.
-Head coach Ken Whisenhunt chose to rest Rolle during a Week 17 loss to the Green Bay Packers after the Cardinals finished first in their division and clinched a playoff berth with a 10–5 record.
+Head coach Ken Whisenhunt chose to rest Rolle during a Week 17 loss to the Green Bay Packers as the Cardinals had already clinched both a playoff berth and NFC West title with a 10–5 record prior to the game.
 He completed the 2009 season with 72 combined tackles (61 solo), eight passes defensed, four interceptions, and 1.5 sacks in 15 games and 15 starts.
 He also had one pass for nine-yards and returned six punts for 55-yards (9.2 YPR).

 On January 10, 2010, Rolle recorded a season-high 13 combined tackles (nine solo) during a 51–45 victory against the Green Bay Packers in the NFC Wildcard Game.
 The following week, he made three combined tackles as the Cardinals were routed by the New Orleans Saints and lost 45–14 in the NFC Divisional Round.